A First Encounter with SIESTA

 • *.times and TIMES files (ch4.times and TIMES) contain timing information, which is invaluable when optimizing parameters for fast performance.

-• You change the fineness of the real-space grid: Try an unreasonably low value for the the parameter MeshCutoff (around 10 Ry) and check the resulting total energy and forces (you can also find the forces in the file ch4.FA).
+• You change the fineness of the real-space grid.
+Try an unreasonably low value for the the parameter MeshCutoff (around 10 Ry) and check the resulting total energy and forces (you can also find the forces in the file ch4.FA).
 Then experiment with a much higher one (300 Ry).
-More on this topic in this tutorial.
+More on this topic will be covered in this tutorial.

 • You can play with the size of the lattice parameters to go from ‘interacting’ molecules to effectively isolated ones.
 Look at the variation in the total energy as a function of the cell size, to see how the interaction between molecules decreases with increasing distance between images.
 For this non-polar molecule, the interaction should be very small.